History of Grey's Anatomy in Timeline

 2022: GLAAD Media Award Nomination

-As of February 2023, Grey's Anatomy was ranked as the 10th most popular on-demand program, highlighting its success on streaming television.
+As of February 2023, Grey's Anatomy was ranked the 10th most popular on-demand program, demonstrating its continued success on streaming television platforms.

-On March 24, 2023, ABC renewed Grey's Anatomy for a 20th season with Meg Marinis serving as the showrunner.
+On March 24, 2023, Grey's Anatomy was renewed for a 20th season, with Meg Marinis taking over as showrunner.

 2023: GLAAD Media Award Nomination

-In 2023, Grey's Anatomy was nominated for a GLAAD Media Award.
+In 2023, Grey's Anatomy received a GLAAD Media Award nomination.

 March 14, 2024: Season 20 Premiere

-In May 2024, it was announced that Jake Borelli will leave the series in season 21, along with Midori Francis.
+In May 2024, it was announced that Jake Borelli will leave the Grey's Anatomy series in season 21, along with Midori Francis.

-June 2024: Jason George to Become a Series Regular
+June 2024: Jason George Returns as Series Regular

 In June 2024, it was announced that Jason George would be reupped to a series regular after appearing in a recurring capacity since the series' fifteenth season due to appearing on Station 19.